josh-seabaugh/gitsandbox/README_2.txt

-This is an example text for learning purposes, June, 2020.
+This is an example text for learning purposes, June 19, 2020.